rrific/PushXML/README.md

 # PushXML
 PHP Lib to parse XML in a very simple way

-The original creator of this lib is the genious @nlehuen
+Hi inspired by the original code of the genious master of any code you can find on the internet [@nlehuen](https://github.com/nlehuen)